Black Asian and Minority Ethnic students

 In February 2017, the University commissioned a report to understand the BAME Students' University Experience.
 The report highlighted that BAME students can experience a lack of community, belonging and isolation from an un-diverse curriculum to lack of visible role models in staff representation at the University.

 Following the publication of this report, a task and finish group developed a whole university action plan to address the BAME students’ experience and attainment gap.
-The plan was reviewed again this year 2018/19 academic year.
+The plan was reviewed in the year 2018/19 academic year with detailed plans here

 BAME Student Newsletter